 Originally set up and stocked by Malcolm Ainscough, Len Evans and Gail van Jaarsveldt in 2016, The Malcolm Ainscough Collection launch took place in New York in 2015 to promote the works and aims of the Jafuta Foundation.
 Malcolm and Len hosted two well attended evening functions in New York - the first being held at the prestigious New York Yacht Club and the second evening at The Explorers Club.

-We recently opened our second shop at the Victoria Falls River Lodge.
+We recently opened our second shop at the Zambezi Crescent Collection's Victoria Falls River Lodge.
 The beautiful setting on the banks of the Zambezi is the perfect backdrop to our collection.

 Victoria Falls based jewelry design studio, Ndau Collection, has joined forces with the Jafuta Foundation.
 Designer Christie Halsted, inspired by the majestic beauty of Africa's wildlife and the need to preserve and protect it, created the Conservation Range.
 Handcrafted in sterling silver, the bracelets, earrings and pendants represent 5 tribal totem animals: kudu, lion, pangolin, rhino and elephant.
 20% of every sale from this range is donated to the Jafuta Foundation to assist in anti-poaching projects.